IntelCompH2020/PTL_data/README.md

 # **PATSTAT**

-## **Download and prepare PATSTAT data**
+## **1. Download and prepare PATSTAT data**

 PATSTAT files can be downloaded via web or, more conveniently, using the [getPATSTAT repository](https://github.com/IntelCompH2020/getPATSTAT).
-Follow instructions in the Readme file to dowload and uncompress PATSTAT Global into the local filesystem.
+Follow instructions in the Readme file or such repository to dowload and uncompress PATSTAT Global into the local filesystem.

-## **Ingest PATSTAT in a MYSQL database**
+## **2. Ingest PATSTAT in a MYSQL database**

-The ingestion of the PATSTAT dataset is based on the [load_patstat GitHub repository](https://github.com/simonemainardi/load_patstat) that has been modified to 1) Use InnoDB as default, and 2) Import only some of the necessary files
+The ingestion of the PATSTAT dataset is based on the [load_patstat GitHub repository](https://github.com/simonemainardi/load_patstat) that has been modified to 1) Use InnoDB as default, and 2) Import only the most relevant tables files

 Run `./load_patstat.sh` without parameters to display a brief help.
 Mandatory parameters are mysql_user and password, as well as MySQL database host and name.
 Optionally, a -v may be passed to obtain a verbose output.
 For testing purposes one may want to pass the modifier -t to only load small portions of zipped csv files.
 Output and error logs are written to output_log_YYYY-MM-DD and error_log_YYYY-MM-DD in the `./logs` directory.
 One may specify a different directory using the modifier -o.